- County: Monroe

-We are thrilled to welcome you to Sycamore’s newest nature preserve, the Amy Weingartner Branigin Peninsula Preserve!
-This special upland habitat located in the middle of Lake Monroe adds to the largest contiguous forest block in Indiana, connecting to the beloved Brown County Hills forest and providing important habitat for raptors and other birds.
-Lake Monroe is designated an “Important Bird Area” by the National Audubon Society.
-Sycamore’s work here to protect and restore habitat will prove useful for biodiversity, clean water, and environmental education.
+We are thrilled to welcome you to Sycamore’s newest nature preserve with a public trail, the Amy Weingartner Branigin Peninsula Preserve!
+This special upland habitat located in the middle of Monroe Lake adds to the largest contiguous forest block in Indiana, connecting to the beloved Brown County Hills forest and providing important habitat for raptors and other birds.
+Monroe Lake is designated an “Important Bird Area” by the National Audubon Society.
+Sycamore’s work here to protect and restore habitat benefits biodiversity, clean water, and environmental education.

 Thanks to the generosity of the Weingartner and Branigin families, this nature preserve was named in memory of Amy Weingartner Branigin.
 Amy was a lover of nature, especially bats, and explored caves as a kid while her father Larry Weingartner conducted his research on cave fauna.
 When Amy passed away in 2012 of a brain tumor, her family sought a way to memorialize her in nature.
 This is a fitting tribute to the life of a wonderful person.

 The trail at the preserve is named in memory of Don and Betsy Whitehead, thanks to gifts from the Whitehead family and friends.
-Don and Betsy spent many hours birding at Lake Monroe, and Don was the long-tome organizer of the Lake Monroe Christmas Bird County.
+Don and Betsy spent many hours birding at Lake Monroe, and Don was the long-time organizer of the Lake Monroe Christmas Bird Count.
 Don also led groundbreaking research on the effects of forest fragmentation on migrant songbirds in southern Indiana.
 This nature preserve is located on the former site of the IU Alumni Association’s Shawnee Bluffs camp.

 Please help us continue important conservation projects like this.
 Donate today.
 Thank you!

 - The preserve is located on Rush Ridge Road, off of State Road 446.